juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-31.md

 - Beard Begone! (x3)
 - "Arcane"

-We met the funniest devil, Hasanas, in the Necromancy wizard’s office (Master of Undead Studies).
+We met the funniest devil, Hasanas, in the Necromancy wizard's office (Master of Undead Studies).
 He was summoned before the Mourning by some "goblin wizard" that told him he would help 4 strangers.
 He said the goblin wizard had a strange soul, like it was too old.
 He mentioned "The Lady", someone that controls the destiny of the souls?
 This Hasanas mentioned the Watchers.
-Like they’re not human, although they look human.
+Like they're not human, although they look human.
 They seem animated, and their souls look like the souls of rats.
 Probably the mage-bred humans.

-Found some scrolls in the Divination wizard’s office and the one after that.
+Found some scrolls in the Divination wizard's office and the one after that.
 We saw instructions on how to cast Cloud of Daggers in the classroom blackboard.

 After a bit of wandering around the palace and seeing all sorts of abominations work of the Overseer, we got called by him.
 We saw him and he was a Beholder.